ESCO : The Exhibit Supply Company

 -

 The TV and Radio Stars series was distributed throughout the 1940s and 1950s.
 The American Card Catalog reference is W409.
 The TV and Radio Stars printings are categorized by variations of the "Made in U.S.A." font.
 According to Paul Marchant, “Chester Gore made changes at random with no pattern."
-TV and Radio Stars cards are included in The Jefferson R. Burdick Collection at The Metropolitan Museum of Art.
+TV and Radio Stars Exhibit cards are included in The Jefferson R. Burdick Collection at The Metropolitan Museum of Art.

 The series features cards for Bud Collyer, the first actor to voice Superman and Clark Kent, and Lois Lane actress Joan Alexander.
 Collyer and Alexander starred in The Adventures of Superman radio program and the animated shorts produced by Fleischer and Famous Studios.
 A cropped variant of the Bud Collyer card includes "Superman" under the salutation and facsimile autograph.